Cryptech-Services/metrixlgp-docs/docs/tokens/gMRX.md

 A flash loan is a type of uncollateralized loan that lets a user borrow assets with no upfront collateral as long as the borrowed assets are paid back within the same blockchain transaction.

-Flash loans can be utilized to mint gMRX so long as the loan and the fee are paid back in the same transacion.
+Flash loans can be utilized to mint gMRX so long as the loan and the 1% fee are paid back in the same transacion.
 Any gMRX generated through a flash loan is burned after repaid.
+The 1% flash loan fee is injected into the liquidity pool.

 ## Burning